Are you prepared for unexpected emergencies?

 7/ Coffee or Tea in vacuum sealed cans

-8/ Canned spam/ vegitables/ and fruit
+8/ Canned spam/ canned vegitables/ and fruit

 9/ Pasta / spaghetti